Photographic History of Table Mountain

 Smithsonian people to come to Table Mountain in the early 1920’s, including Dr. Charles Greeley

-These men were looking for a better ‘field station’ for
+These men were looking for a better field station for

-Smithsonian Institute's on-going solar studies.
+Smithsonian Institute's ongoing solar studies.

-solar research at Mt.
-Wilson
+solar research program

-Observatory (about 25 miles to the southwest) during the
+at Mt.
+Wilson Observatory (about 25 miles to the southwest) during the

 1910-20's period.
-Although Mt.
-Wilson
+Although

-Someone (unknown name and date)
+Someone (unknown

-2000 feet higher, and much drier.”
+2000 feet higher,

 Who told Abbot about TM?

-Someone had to have access to a very current (1900’s) USGS survey map
+Someone had to have access to a very current (1900’s) USGS survey

-with names and elevations on it.
+map with names and elevations on it.
 And where did they

 come to know TM had a much drier climate?
-With

 documents, and pictures.
-Have some

-answers?
+Have some answers?
 Write me at 'astroyoung@verizon.net'.

-Just Where Does One Start ...
+Just Where Does One Start….After

 84 Years of History?<>